FAQ

 Will you look at my site/read my reviews?

 Of course.
 Just e-mail me a link, and I'll be more than happy to take a look.
 Of course, there are probably a lot more people who would be more helpful, but I'll take it as a compliment.
-If it's particularly striking, I'll be happy to place it in the Links section (extending the courtesy and placing my site on your site would be greatly appreciated, of course).

 Back to Top